(2024-2025 Coming soon)

 Math, Science, Fine Arts, and P.E.

-For the last few years we have not offered math and science courses through Heritage.
-This year, that changed at our Watkinsville campus.
+For many years we have not offered math and science courses through Heritage.
 We've partnered with a local group of math and science teachers to offer courses as an option for our students.
 Athens Area Math and Science has come under our wing as a branch of Heritage Classical Study Center.
 Many of you in the Athens area are probably well aware of this program, as it has been operating in the area for several years.
 It is not necessary to take the core humanities courses at Heritage in order to take math and science classes with Athens Area Math and Science, but Heritage students who take courses with this program will not be required to jump through the Offsite Credit Transfer (OCT) hoops that they have had to jump through in the past.
 This means, among other things, no staying after classes on Tuesdays for OCT testing.
 Of course, students who do not enroll with Athens Area Math and Science may still get those courses on their high school transcripts by following Heritage OCT and Georgia Accrediting policies about transferring in such courses.
 See end of page for contact information.